 This pumpkin bread is seriously easy to make.
 I mean so easy you can mix it together in just minutes.
-From there it bakes in the oven making the whole house smell intoxicating, and the aromas wrap around you like a giant holiday hug!
+From there it bakes in the oven making the whole house smell incredible, and the aromas wrap around you like a giant holiday hug!

 I promise this isn’t an exaggeration because as I was testing batch after batch for this recipe, a friend stopped by to drop something off for me.
-When I opened the door she said, ‘your house smells absolutely amazing!’.
+When I opened the door she said, ‘Your house smells absolutely amazing!’.

 I had already forgotten I’d been baking this pumpkin bread all morning.
-So at first I had no idea what she was talking about!
+So at first, I had no idea what she was talking about!
 It’s funny how you become accustomed to the smell after being in the house all day.

 - Pumpkin Purée – not pumpkin pie filling!
 Pumpkin purée is just 1 ingredient – pumpkin, and it makes for the best flavor in baked goods.

 - Maple Syrup – is the perfect sweetener here.
-It adds the right amount of sweetness, and is a great flavor booster, as well as being a natural sweetener.
+It adds the right amount of sweetness and is a great flavor booster, as well as being a natural sweetener.
 I also tested this recipe with coconut sugar, but the texture was crumbly instead of fluffy and moist.
 Honey is also problematic as the pumpkin bread browns too fast.
 The crust burns while the inside is still raw.

 - Eggs – work together with the almond flour and tapioca starch to create the right texture in this pumpkin bread.

 - Vanilla – is necessary in my book for truly delicious baked goods of all sorts!
 It always rounds out and enhances all the other flavors.